I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 In November 1992, Ozzy Osbourne was about to wrap up his supposedly final concert tour in support of the massively successful No More Tears album.
 Two "farewell" shows were scheduled at the Pacific Amphitheatre in Costa Mesa, California.

 To make these "retirement" concerts into an even bigger must-see event, the Osbourne camp reached out to Ozzy's former band, Black Sabbath, with an offer to open the Costa Mesa shows.
-At the time, Sabbath was touring in support of 1992's Dehumanizer album, which featured the return of vocalist Ronnie James Dio—the man who'd replaced Ozzy in Sabbath in 1980.
-Everybody thought this was a fabulous idea—except for Dio, who suspected that the invite was merely a back-door method to plant the seeds for a full fledged Sabbath/Ozzy reunion.
+At the time, Sabbath was touring in support of 1992's Dehumanizer album, which featured the return of vocalist Ronnie James Dio—the man who'd replaced Ozzy in 1980.
+Everybody thought this was a fabulous idea—except Dio, who suspected that the invite was merely a back-door method to plant the seeds for a reunion with Osbourne.
 Dio refused to do the shows and announced that he was leaving Black Sabbath for the second time.

-No, sorry.
-I have more pride than that.
-A lot of bad things were being said from camp to camp, and it created this horrible schism.
-So, by them agreeing to play the shows in LA with Ozzy, that, to me, spelled out ‘reunion with Ozzy.’
-And that obviously meant the end of our particular project.— Ronnie James Dio
+By them agreeing to play the shows in LA with Ozzy, that, to me, spelled out ‘reunion with Ozzy.’
+And that obviously meant the end of our particular project.

 In desperation, Sabbath's Tony Iommi reached out to a fellow son of Birmingham to replace Dio for the two gigs: Rob Halford of Judas Priest fame.
 Rob was a free agent at the time, having split from Priest the previous year.
 He was also a massive Black Sabbath fan, so naturally he jumped at the chance to be their temporary front man.
 Legend has it that Rob only had two days to familiarize himself with Sabbath's set list prior to the gigs.